Utkarssh11/CodeClauseInternship_LibraryManagementSystem/README.md

 ## Getting Started

-To set up the Integrated Library System (ILS) on your local machine, follow these steps:
+To set up the Library System  on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/Utkarssh11/integrated-library-system.git`